DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``txq_mpw_en`` parameter [int]

-  A nonzero value enables Enhanced Multi-Packet Write (eMPW) for ConnectX-5, ConnectX-6, ConnectX-6 Dx and BlueField. eMPW allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
-When ``txq_inline_mpw`` is set along with ``txq_mpw_en``, TX burst function copies entire packet data on to TX descriptor instead of including pointer of packet.
+  A nonzero value enables Enhanced Multi-Packet Write (eMPW) for ConnectX-5, ConnectX-6, ConnectX-6 Dx, ConnectX-6 Lx, BlueField, BlueField-2. eMPW allows the Tx burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+  When ``txq_inline_mpw`` is set along with ``txq_mpw_en``, Tx burst function copies entire packet data on to Tx descriptor instead of including pointer of packet.

   The Enhanced Multi-Packet Write feature is enabled by default if NIC supports it, can be disabled by explicit specifying 0 value for ``txq_mpw_en`` option.